chocolaaaaate/JHarvester/README.md

 # JHarvester

 A handy little app I made for myself that makes it easy to track textual information on any given webpage.
-Uses the page's URL and the text element's XPath to perform a harvest/scrap using the external [htmlunit](https://github.com/htmlunit) library.
+Uses the page's URL and the text element's XPath to perform a harvest using the external [htmlunit](https://github.com/htmlunit) library.
 Lets me track things like the price of an item I'm interested in, or a sports score.

 Can handle pages that have AJAX; however, does not support pages that require authentication or pagination.